graasp/graasp-library/README.md

 ## Getting Started

 To run this app locally you need to have [Node](https://nodejs.org) and [NPM](https://www.npmjs.com) installed on your operating system.
-You will also need [PNPM](https://pnpm.io/installation) to use as the package manager.
+You will also need [PNPM](https://pnpm.io/installation) for managing packages.

 Download or clone the repository to your local machine, preferably using [Git](https://git-scm.com).